mlcommons/training/image_segmentation/pytorch/README.md

 The evaluation schedule depends on the number of samples processed per epoch.
 Since the dataset is fairly small, and the global batch size respectively large, the last batch (padded or dropped) can represent a sizable fraction of the whole dataset.
-It is assumed that the last batch is always padded.
-Therefore, the evaluation schedule depends on the `samples per epoch` in the following manner:
+This implementation assumes that the last batch is always dropped.
+The evaluation schedule depends on the `samples per epoch` in the following manner:
 - for epochs 1 to CEILING(1000*168/`samples per epoch`) - 1: Do not evaluate
 - for epochs >= CEILING(1000\*168/`samples per epoch`): Evaluate every CEILING(20\*168/`samples per epoch`) epochs

 Two examples:
 1. Global batch size = 32:
-- `samples per epoch` = 192, since the last batch of 8 is padded to 32
+- `samples per epoch` = 160, since the last batch of 8 is dropped
-- evaluation starts at epoch = 875
+- evaluation starts at epoch = 1050
-- evaluation is run every 18 epochs
+- evaluation is run every 21 epochs

 2. Global batch size = 128:
-- `samples per epoch` = 256, since the last batch of 40 is padded to 64
+- `samples per epoch` = 128, since the last batch of 40 is dropped
-- evaluation starts at epoch = 657
+- evaluation starts at epoch = 1313
-- evaluation is run every 14 epochs
+- evaluation is run every 27 epochs

 The training should stop at epoch = CEILING(10000\*168/`samples per epoch`).
 If the model has not converged by that epoch the run is considered as non-converged.